processing-js/processing-js/README.md

       PFont fontA = loadFont("courier");
       textFont(fontA, 14);
     }

     void draw() {
       text("Hello Web!", 20, 20);
       println("Hello Error Log!");
     }

+Some web browsers (e.g., Chrome) require secondary files to be loaded from a web server for security reasons.
+This means loading a web page that references a Processing.js sketch in a file via a file:/// URL vs. http:// will fail.
+To get around this problem you can use a browser which does allow file:/// access (e.g., Firefox), access your files from a web server, or run a local web server.
+If you have Python installed, you can use the simple httpd.py web server we bundle with Processing.js.

-Many more examples are available on the Processing.js website.
+Many more examples are available on the Processing.js website, http://processingjs.org/.

 Learn More About Processing.js
 -------------------------------